dynosu/cronlock/README.md

 * examples of apply rules for icinga2
 * improving the code somewhat.

-## Otherwise
+## License

 Feel free to use the script, however a thank you or acknowledgement would be nice.
+See the LICENSE for this.

+This repository has the MIT license with the small addition of what I call: Dont be an ass.

-However, if you use this script to harass others, or in any way harm others ... please dont.
+If you use this script to harass others, or in any way harm others ... please dont.
 If you wanna be an ass, write your own damn script.